This article describes system requirements for both XenServer hosts and XenCenter.

 Locally attached storage (PATA, SATA, SCSI) with 46GB of disk space minimum, 70GB of disk space recommended, or SAN via HBA (not through software) if installing with multipath boot from SAN (see http://hcl.vmd.citrix.com for a detailed list of compatible storage solutions).

 100Mbit/s or faster NIC.
-One or more gigabit, or 10 gigabit NIC(s) is recommended for faster P2V and export/import data transfers and VM live migration.
+One or more gigabit, or 10 gigabit NIC(s) is recommended for faster export/import data transfers and VM live migration.

 For redundancy, multiple NICs are recommended.
 The configuration of NICs will differ depending on the storage type.
 See vendor documentation for details